SysKitTeam/docs-point/faq/free-trial.md

 ## What do I get when I sign up for a free trial?

-Signing up for a free trial grants you 21-day of Governance edition of Syskit Point.
+Signing up for a free trial grants you 21 days of the Governance edition of Syskit Point.

 ## Do I need to provide my credit card or other billing information to start my trial?